 This course introduces the definition of reimbursement, methods of calculating reimbursement, and the reimbursement puzzle.

-This course explains common problems and rules that govern healthcare reimbursement and should heighten your awareness of federal enforcement agencies that are working to identify and eliminate fraud and abuse.
+This course was created to heighten awareness of federal enforcement agencies that work to identify and eliminate fraud and abuse.

 This course introduces the denial management process, including common types of payment denials, methods of monitoring and tracking payment denials, and the impact payment denials have on the financial success of the hospital.